Skip to main content

 • Have Python3 installed in your local computer with Pandas

 The Evolutions results contains a set of ranked candidates that may outperform your current measurements.
 Each of the proposed designs is a combination of the parts (and possibly other variables) you have already tested and they were evaluated and ranked by a machine learning algorithm.
-This guide starts at the output of the Evolutions tool at DISCOVER.
-You may look our example at DISCOVER > Lab: Common > Evolutions > Teselagen Example Evolutive Model.
+This guide starts at the output of the Evolutions tool at the Discover toolkit.
+You may look our example at Discover (left menu) > Evolutions > Project: Unassigned > Teselagen Example Evolutive Model.

 The example evolutive model solves a fictional problem, detailed at the beginning of the results page.
 Down to near the bottom of the page the Model Data card is displayed.
 This card can show training data as well as output data (default).
 Training data refers to the experimental data used to build the model and the output data corresponds to all samples where a prediction was made (may include also training data).
 In this case, there are 2 bins: Teselagen Enzyme A and Teselagen Enzyme B and a single target column: Production.
 Only experimental samples contain a valid value on this column.
 The column Prediction for Production is the estimation of the target value made by the machine learning algorithm.
 The Priority column allows you to differentiate the candidates suggested by the model (integer value) from the rest of the elements (N/A).
 For this example, the algorithm was set to suggest 10 elements, which are labeled with a priority integer.
 The lower the value the higher the expected Production for the design candidate.

-To export the candidates to DESIGN a few steps are needed:
+To export the candidates to a new design, a few steps are needed:

 1. Get evolutions result data: We are going to take these 10 candidates and generate a design record at DESIGN.
 To do this we can use the GUI: first click on the Export to CSV link (and then Submit) at Model Data and download the file to your machine.

-2. Generate json structure for DESIGN: Download this file that contains some python utilities.
+2. Generate json structure for a new design: Download this file that contains some python utilities.
 Unzip its contents.
 Then, open a Terminal window on the folder of the unzipped scripts and execute the following command (you should replace first <PATH TO CSV> with the file path to the downloaded csv) :

 python3 candidates_to_design.py --bin_cols "Teselagen Enzyme A" "Teselagen Enzyme B" --input "<PATH TO CSV>"